Ohio Drug Possession Laws

 Do not take drug possession charges lightly.
 While a few drug possession charges may be misdemeanors, many of the charges are felonies.
 You do not want to risk your freedom by making mistakes before you talk with a lawyer.

-Contact our office to schedule a free consultation with one of our Ohio drug possession lawyers Suhre & Associates, LLC at (937) 531-0435.
+Contact our office to schedule a free consultation with one of our Ohio drug possession lawyers Suhre & Associates DUI and Criminal Defense Lawyers at (937) 531-0435.
 We have substantial experience handling drug crimes.
 Even if you are innocent, you need an attorney to protect your legal rights.